unraid/docs/docs/unraid-os/system-administration/secure-your-server/user-management.md

 ## Reset your password

-If you've forgotten your **root password**, don't worry!
+If you've forgotten your %%root|root-user%% password, don't worry!
 Here are two simple methods to regain access to your Unraid server.
-You'll need physical access to your **USB flash device** and another computer.
+You'll need physical access to your **[USB flash device](../../system-administration/maintain-and-update/changing-the-flash-device.md)** and another computer.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';